Oscarkyamuwendo/GBAC-FINAL-EXAM-/1 page business blog posts.md

 ### Security Risks:
   As AI systems become more integrated into critical infrastructure, there is an increased risk of cyberattacks.
 Malicious actors could exploit vulnerabilities in AI systems to cause harm, manipulate information, or disrupt essential services.

-## 3. WHAT ARTIFICIAL INTELLEGENCE CAN'T DO?
+## POST 3.
+WHAT ARTIFICIAL INTELLEGENCE CAN'T DO?
 - ### Counselling
 The counseling and therapy field has jobs that can’t be replaced by AI, and for good reasons.
 Roles that involve providing mental health support, counseling, and therapy require empathy, active listening, and understanding of human emotions.
 - ### Music performance
 Music and other sorts of performing arts transcend boundaries and converse with the depths of our psyches.
 While AI can compose melodies and generate music based on algorithms, it struggles to replicate the emotional depth and artistic interpretation brought forth by human musicians.
-Managers and leaders in any organization assess market trends, competitive landscapes, and long-term business strategies.
-Their decisions involve weighing multiple factors, considering risks, and making choices that align with the organization’s goals and values.
-Customer service representatives and support staff handle inquiries, complaints, and problem-solving for customers.
-Their role involves empathetic communication, active listening, and understanding nuanced customer needs.
 ## Conclusion
 In conclusion, Artificial intelligence has proved to be make tasks efficient, so it important to consider and work ethically towards Articificial inttelligence and this includes thouroughly testing of all AI models before taken tothe public
 ### from Analytics Vidya